Reveltek/Overview/ORBITAL Mission/Universal Business Framework (UBF).md

+## Galaxy- Entire Industry
+## Black Hole- Biggest company in the industry/ Largest competitor
+## Super Nova- Event that brings shift _ A shift that can be felt in the entire Galaxy (entire industry)
+## Solar System-

 ## 1. Galaxy:
 This section defines a business galaxy as an entire industry, with interconnected companies, organizations, and stakeholders offering similar products or services and competing for the same customers.
 The companies within a galaxy are constantly evolving, with new companies appearing and older ones either consolidating or going out of business.